 The base of a hybrid mattress is made of pocketed spring coils.
 These coils are individually wrapped for better protection against pressure points and to reduce motion transfer.
 Like traditional innerspring beds, hybrids have a slight bounce.
 However, hybrids provide more accurate contouring and pressure relief than innerspring mattresses.

 Traditional innerspring beds have a spring coil base and a 1 to 2 inch top layer, often made of cotton, wool, or foam.
 While these beds are standard, they do not provide the same pressure relief and comfort as hybrid beds.
 Spring mattresses are also bouncy and tend to be noisy.

 Most daybed mattresses have a medium to medium-firm bed.
 This firmness is ideal for a daybed because anything softer may sink.
-Since daybeds have either a link spring or slatted foundation, the mattress itself should have some level of stability and firmness to prevent sagging.
+Since daybeds have either a link spring or slatted foundation, the most comfortable mattress should have some level of stability and firmness to prevent sagging.

 The price of your daybed mattress depends on the type you select.
 Twin and full size memory foam beds typically cost between $500 and $1000.
 Latex beds are slightly more expensive, around $800 to $1200.

 Hybrid daybed mattresses cost between $1000 and $1000 for a twin or full size.
 However, the price can vary depending on the type of foam used in the comfort layer.
 Those with organic latex foam tend to be more expensive than those with memory foam.

 Warranty and Sleep Trial